 Social media has firsthand accounts of current events

-When you use social media for research, you can hear news directly from the source.
+When you use social media for research, and Twitter in particular, you can hear news directly from the source.

 Doctors on the front lines talk about PPE, and patients describe COVID-19 symptoms as they happen.